cloudfleet/escapepod/README.md

 ### Algorithm

-The algorithm will be aes256 [TBD variant, ctr?]
+The algorithm will be aes256 [TBD variant, cbc, ctr?]

 Storage
 -------